+Priorities

-Priorities: Applicants must be able to document the need and demonstrate how the project will contribute to long-term viability.
+Applicants must be able to document the need for specific planning studies and recommendations and demonstrate how the project will contribute to long-term viability.
 Priority consideration will be given to projects based on a comparative analysis of the documentation as well as the scope of the study proposed in the following relative order.

-- (1) Studies involving regional solutions - (2) Studies addressing compliance issues and viability concerns - (3) Studies focused on optimizing current technical, operational and financial capacity
+- (1) Studies to assess systems with significant long-term viability concerns - (2) Studies assessing regional solutions - (3) Studies addressing significant compliance issues - (4) Studies focused on optimizing current technical, operational and financial capacity

 The application for the Infrastructure Planning grant may be downloaded from the website (www.ria.sc.gov) and is available upon request by contacting RIA at 803-737-0390 or info@ria.sc.gov.
+RIA will require applicants to complete the Viability Tool found on the RIA website as part of the application request.
+Infrastructure Planning Grant projects are expected to be completed and closed within 18 months of grant award.